 Who can join?

 Christian or Christan-friendly homeschoolers are welcome to take part in SMASH.
-Teenagers generally receive the larger parts, but younger children often join and have a wonderful time; everyone receives stage time, no matter the age, if it is their wish.
-The pre-production teaching lectures are appropriate for teens, but may not be age-appropriate for younger children.
+Teenagers generally receive the larger parts, and tweens the smaller parts, but younger children often join and have a wonderful time; everyone receives stage time, no matter the age, if it is their wish.
+The pre-production teaching lectures are appropriate for teens and tweens, but may not be age-appropriate for younger children.
 If your young child will be involved, we ask that you provide supervision for them during rehearsals rather than dropping them off; their teen sibling actors will not be able to watch them at that time because of their commitment to the rehearsal.
 We ask that those who wish to join to be respectful and loving towards all of the other cast members, parents, and Pastor Sam himself.

 Where does it take place?

 Auditions and Rehearsals take place either at the Sam and Lynn Richard’s home or at his church, East Winthrop Baptist.
 The shows have been performed in many different places over the years.
 The most recent location has been Cumston Hall in Monmouth.
 Usually crunch week takes place where the play is going to be performed.